-One of the families taking part in the BEEP eczema prevention study talk about their involvement, and professor Hywel Williams discusses the importance of the study.
+The mother of a child taking part in the BEEP eczema prevention study talks about the experience, and Professor Hywel Williams discusses the importance of the study.

 Professor Hywel Williams talks about his experience as a researcher, and about methods of reducing waste in eczema research at the Evidence Live conference, Oxford, 2015.